MatteoPerota/Django-Wedding-Website/README.md

 # Wedding Website Project

 Hey there! 👋 Welcome to the repository for a Django wedding website I created for my wedding invites.
 This project is a simple, clean, and user-friendly website designed to give guests all the info they need about the big day.
-Let me walk you through the design, features, and tech behind it!

 ---

 ## **What’s This All About?**
-This website is the go-to spot for wedding details like the schedule, location, FAQs, and RSVP.
+This website is supposed to be the go-to spot for wedding details like the schedule, location, questions, and RSVP.
 The goal?
-To create something beautiful, easy to use, and reflective of our style while making sure guests have a smooth experience.
+To create something lean, easy to use, and reflective of the wedding style while making sure guests have a smooth experience.

 ---

 ## **Cool Features**
-Here’s what makes this website stand out:

 1. **Responsive Design**
    - Works flawlessly on desktops, tablets, and phones.